 The new Sunday night 10 o’clock [update: beginning 2 Nov 2013, Saturday night at 9 pm] show on WRTI (HD2 and streaming) ought to have theme music, I thought, so I started looking through works of mine, as with the theme for Discoveries from the Fleisher Collection, to see if anything would ﬁt.

 I looked over everything that had survived ritual burning up to that point, and the only piece that came close was a curious Four Hymns for Four Guitars, written in, wow, 1985 for the amiable Philadelphia Guitar Quartet.
 Wonderful guys all, astute musicians, and very helpful when I was working on it.
 Turns out when we moved from Manayunk to Mt.
 Airy we ended up a couple blocks away from Bill Ghezzi of that Quartet, who then commenced to move onto our street with his family.
 When they found out I lived there, they moved to New Hampshire.

 Well, not right away…we worked on these hymns and a Totentanz and a Mazurka I wrote for him.
 Then Dartmouth hired his wife and him away from us.
 And that’s why he moved.
 Seriously, Bill’s terriﬁc: here he is playing the Totentanz.

 But the Quartet played the Four Hymns some, including on a WHYY Radio Community Concert.
-Some of it I still like, including the beginning of the third hymn, “No, Not One.”
+I still liked it, including the beginning of the third hymn, “No, Not One.”
 It’s an old gospel hymn, known from its opening lines, “There’s not a friend like the lowly Jesus.
 No, not one!
 No, not one!”

 I was trying out the manipulation of pitch aggregates, as I recall.
 No, I’m kidding.
 Nobody says, “manipulation of pitch aggregates.”
 No, I’m kidding.
 A lot of people say “manipulation of pitch aggregates,” all of them composers who have been to college, and I think for a month and a half I said it, but it means absolutely nothing—nothing more than “I was shoving notes around,” or (here’s a thought) “I was composing”—but some folks like to throw “aggregates” around, you bet, so don’t say I didn’t warn you.